Topamax And Birth Defects – Get Legal Help Here

 The makers of Topamax, Johnson & Johnson has over the years downplayed this clear correlation between their drug and birth defects when the evidence clearly pointed to the fact that it was causing these malformations.
 The responsible thing to do would have been for them to put out black box warning on their packaging to alert consumers of the risk posed by these drugs during pregnancy.
 The FDA has intervened and asked that the drug be placed in category C which points to clear evidence of the medication’s potential to cause harm to an unborn baby.

-Help For Topamax Birth Injuries in Indiana
+Help For Topamax Birth Injuries

 The negligence seen from Johnson & Johnson is disturbing and brazen.
-If your baby was affected by the drug company’s failure to inform you about these risks, you have every right to file an Indiana Topamax birth defect lawsuit.
+If your baby was affected by the drug company’s failure to inform you about these risks, you have every right to file a Topamax birth defect lawsuit.
 Please get in touch with us today on 877-561-3004 for your free consultation.
 Thanks, and we look forward to hearing from you.